How to Read a Food Label for Food Allergies

 Food Allergen Labeling and Consumer Protection Act (FALCPA)

-This law took effect in 2006 to make it easier for people with food allergies to avoid products that contain any food allergen(s).
+This law took effect in 2006 to make it easier for people with food allergies to avoid products that contain food allergen(s).

-Some foods, like fresh fruits and vegetables, meat, poultry, gluten-containing grains and alcoholic drinks don’t have to follow the allergen-labeling rules.
-Molluscan shellfish such as clams, oysters, mussels and scallops are not considered a major food allergen under the law and do not have to follow the labeling rules.
+• Molluscan shellfish such as clams, oysters, mussels and scallops are not considered a major food allergen under the law.
+These products do not have to follow labeling rules.

 Food Allergy Safety, Treatment, Education and Research Act (FASTER)